nervuzz/data-engineering-zoomcamp/WEEK_3/README.md

 *Example: cardinality of a M&Ms packet is rather small (6 colors)*

 ## #Video 3.2.1 - BigQuery Best Practices
+- Make use of query cost estimates
+    - does not work for external tables
+    - does not work for clustered (only) tables
+- Frequently used CTEs in multiple locations?
+Consider materializing them
+- OLAP <--> use denormalized data
+- Use external tables wisely
+    - cost of reading from source (Cloud Storage, Drive or Cloud Bigtable)
+    - low performance
+    - but it's fine in ETL, or with frequently changing data
+- Use partitioning instead of date-named tables.
+Creating a large number of `table shards` has performance impacts that outweigh any cost benefits (schema, metadata, permissions etc.)
+- In your query place the largest table first and next with decreasing size

+Table `sharding`: *refers to dividing large datasets into separate tables and adding a suffix to each table name.*

 ## #Video 3.2.2 - Internals of BigQuery
+- Storage in columnar format, very cheap
+- The cost is generated while computing (R/W)
+- Storage and compute on different hardware
+    - connected with a ~1TB/sec network
+- `Dremel` - query execution engine
+    - know how to split query into smaller, modified queries then sent to Leaf Nodes which access data storage

 ## #Video 3.3.3 - Integrating BigQuery with Airflow (+ Week 2 Review)

 # Homework